NREL/torc/docs/how_tos/managing_workflows/restart.rst

 completed from torc's perspective and whether you defined job dependencies.

 If a job completes with a return code, torc stores a result in the database.
-However, if the job consumed all of the compute node's memory, the out-of-memory handler (or perhaps Slurm) will terminate the process and possibly the torc worker application.
-If an HPC node exhausts its time, the scheduler will terminate all of your processes.
+However, if the job consumed all of the compute node's memory, the out-of-memory handler will terminate the process and possibly the torc worker application.
 In these cases torc will not record a result.
 The job status will still be ``submitted``.

 Restarting jobs that did not finish
 ===================================